Dae-Y/COMP2008-MAD/README.md

-# CalculatorAppAndroid
+# Mobile Application Development
 COMP2008 Mobile Application Development

-To build a simple calculator app with Android Studio
+To practice using Android Studio to build some simple apps